People

 Seongmin Jeon is from Seoul, Korea and received her Bachelor’s degree from the Korea Advanced Institute of Science and Technology (KAIST) in August 2021.
 After an internship in Prof. Sunkyu Han’s group working on total synthesis of Securinega alkaloids and an internship in Samsung Electro-Mechanics, she spent a year in Lausanne as an exchange student at EPFL.
 During her exchange year, she investigated the annulation of aminocyclopropane and thiophenol under the supervision of Prof. Jerome Waser.
 Back in Korea, she focused on direct 19F NMR analysis of asymmetric fluorination reactions for her Bachelor’s thesis, under the supervision of Prof. Hyunwoo Kim.
 In September 2021, Seongmin returned to Lausanne and joined the LCSA.
 While not in lab, Seongmin likes to hike, swim, sing, draw and dream about her future cat (and to find a perfect name for it).

-Patrick Langrzyk received his Bachelor’s degree in Chemistry and Biochemistry from Ludwig-Maximilians University (LMU) in Munich, Germany.
-Throughout his Master’s studies at LMU, he specialized in both Organic and Computational Chemistry.
-During this period, he conducted research in the group of Paul Knochel, exploring a lactamization reaction achieved through the deprotonation of formamides.
-Subsequently, he investigated the redox properties of modified DNA bases in the research group led by Hendrik Zipse.
+Patrick Langrzyk obtained his M. Sc. in Chemistry from Ludwig-Maximilians University (LMU) in Munich, specializing in both Organic and Computational Chemistry.
+During this period, he conducted research in the group of Prof. P. Knochel, exploring a lactamization reaction achieved through the deprotonation of formamides.
+Subsequently, he investigated the redox properties of modified DNA bases in the research group led by Prof. H. Zipse.
 After working as a research assistant in a collaborative project between LMU and Arxada AG (Visp, CH) on the electrochemical fluorination of acetone in anhydrous HF, Patrick joined the LCSA in March 2023.
-There, he investigated asymmetric hydrogenation of pyridines for his Master’s thesis.
-In November 2023, Patrick rejoined the group as a PhD student, continuing his research on the same topic.
+There, he investigated the asymmetric hydrogenation of pyridines for his Master’s thesis before rejoining the group as a PhD student in November 2023.

 Navadheer Yalamanchili grew up in Vijayawada, India.
 He pursued his academic journey in chemistry at the Indian Institute of Technology (IIT) Bombay, where he completed his master’s thesis under the guidance of Prof. Chandra M. R. Volla.
 His research at IIT-B focused on the Acceptorless Dehydrogenation of N-Heterocycles enabled by Cerium photoredox/Cobalt Dual Catalysis.
 During the summer of 2022, Navadheer expanded his research experience through an internship at the University of Virginia, USA, under the mentorship of Prof. Brent T. Gunnoe.
 There, he synthesized and characterized Ni(II) and Ni(0) complexes bearing capping arene ligands, investigating their catalytic applications and serendipitously discovered a Ni(0) cyclic tetramer as part of an independent research project.
 In January 2024, Navadheer joined the LCSA lab at the EPFL, where he is contributing to the Ambizione project under the supervision of Dr. Giuseppe Zuccarello.
 Outside the lab, Navadheer enjoys traveling, gathering ideas for his startup which provide a balance to his scientific pursuits.